Learn business principles and other practical business skills to take the next step in your professional accounting career.

-This program consists of five upper division online accounting courses for a total of 15 credit hours.
+This program consists of five lower-division online accounting courses for a total of 15 credit hours.

 This course covers the federal income tax laws, regulations and tax policy for individual taxpayers.
 Primary emphasis is on the individual components of personal and business income and the allowable deductions.
 The taxation of gains and losses on property and capital-asset transactions will be presented.
 Student will be introduced to the common body of tax laws (CBOTL) and will learn the significance of the CBOTL in tax practice today.